CryptoKage/DegenPets/docs/4-Tokenomics/1-Overview.md

 Founders Keys are NFTs representing ownership of the parent company of Degen Pets, used to raise funds and decentralize ownership.

-Promotional NFTs and existing assets can be used in the Forge to incentive reduction in supply.
+Apegen Card NFTs and other existing assets can be used in the Forge to incentive reduction in supply.